ukuw/BatteryPercent/README.md

 ## Installation

-1. Download the latest `BatteryPercent.dmg` from the [Releases](https://github.com/ukuw/BatteryPercent/releases) page.
+1. Download the latest `BatteryPercent.zip` from the [Releases](https://github.com/ukuw/BatteryPercent/releases) page.
 2. Drag **BatteryPercent.app** to your **Applications** folder.
 3. Launch **BatteryPercent** from Applications.